We hope you enjoy this web site and what it represents.

-While most people observe four seasons each year, the ancient Celts -- who lived in what is now Western Europe, the UK and Ireland -- observed only two.
-They were referred to as the warm and cold seasons.
-Beltane (a.k.a.
-Beltain, Beltainne, Beltaine, Bealtaine, Beltany, May Eve, May Day, and Walpurgis Night) was held on MAY-1 at the start of their warm season.
+While most people today observe four seasons each year, the ancient Celts -- who lived in what is now Western Europe, the UK and Ireland -- observed only two.
+They referred to the two as the warm and cold seasons.
+They celebrated Beltane (a.k.a.
+Beltain, Beltainne, Beltaine, Bealtaine, Beltany, May Eve, May Day, Valpurgis and Walpurgis Night) on MAY-5 at the start of their warm season.
 This was a particularly important day because the temperature was noticably warming up indicating a return of the growing season and the eventual harvesting of food crops.

-In Ireland, Beltain is called Lá Bealtaine; in Scottish Gaelic Là Bealltainn; in Manx Gaelic, Laa Boaltinn/Boaldyn; on the Isle of Man, Shenn do Boaldyn; and in Wales, Galan Mae.
+In Ireland, Beltain is called Lį Bealtaine; in Scottish Gaelic Lą Bealltainn; in Manx Gaelic, Laa Boaltinn/Boaldyn; on the Isle of Man, Shenn do Boaldyn; and in Wales, Galan Mae.

 Beltane is referred to as a "cross quarter day."
-Its location in the calendar is roughly half-way between the date of the Spring Equinox -- circa MAR-21 -- and the Summer Solstice -- circa JUN-21 for the Northern Hemisphere, Dates are offset six months in the Southern Hemisphere.
+Its location in the calendar is roughly half-way between the date of the Spring Equinox -- circa MAR-21 -- and the Summer Solstice -- circa JUN-21 (for the Northern Hemisphere).

 The name "Beltane" originated from Bel, the Celtic deity, and "teine" which is the Gaelic word for fire.